1. FC Heidenheim: History

 The club has since recovered and in 2004 advanced to the Oberliga Baden-Württemberg.
+In 2007, the football department decided to split off from Heidenheimer SB as a legally independent club with retrospective effect from 1 January 2007.
 A successful season finish in 2008 saw the club being promoted to the Regionalliga Süd.
 Having simultaneously won the Württemberg Cup, Heidenheim was allowed to participate in the first round of the DFB-Pokal in the following season, where the team lost 0–3 to VfL Wolfsburg.
 In 2009, Heidenheim finished first in the Regionalliga Süd and got promoted to the 3.
 Liga.

 After five seasons in the 3.
 Liga with the club always finishing in the upper half of the table, 1.
 FC Heidenheim won the league in 2013–14, and earned promotion to the 2.
 Bundesliga for the first time.
-At the same time the club however withdrew its reserve team, playing in the Oberliga Baden-Württemberg, from competition after such teams ceased to be compulsory for professional clubs.
+At the same time the club, however, withdrew its reserve team, playing in the Oberliga Baden-Württemberg, from competition after such teams ceased to be compulsory for professional clubs.

 In the 2019–20 season, 1.
 FC Heidenheim finished third to play against the 16th-placed Bundesliga club, Werder Bremen, in the promotion-relegation play-offs.
 The tie ended in a 2–2 draw on aggregate, as 1.
 FC Heidenheim lost on the away goals rule to stay in 2.
 Bundesliga.

+On the final matchday of the 2022–23 season, 1.
+FC Heidenheim managed to score two goals in the stoppage time to win 3–2 against Jahn Regensburg, in which they finished top of the table ahead of Darmstadt on goal difference and promoted to the Bundesliga for the first time in their history.

+On 17 September 2023, the club won their first ever Bundesliga match, in a 4–2 home victory against Werder Bremen, on the same day that head coach, Frank Schmidt, set the record as the longest serving manager in the history of German football.
+An impressive Bundesliga campaign saw the club finish 8th in the 2023–24 season, comfortably securing safety, and with German champions Bayer Leverkusen's victory over Kaiserslautern in the DFB-Pokal final meant that Heidenheim qualified for their first European appearance, the UEFA Conference League play-offs in their debut Bundesliga season.
+On 29 August 2024, Heidenheim advanced to the Conference League League Phase for the first time in history after defeating Swedish club BK Häcken 3–2 at home and 5–3 on aggregate in the play-off round.